nmktad/fladdls/README.md

     git pull

     # For x86 devices:
-    ./start_datapipline.sh docker-compose-x86.yaml
+    ./start_datapipeline.sh docker-compose-x86.yaml
     # For arm devices:
-    ./start_datapipline.sh docker-compose-arm.yaml
+    ./start_datapipeline.sh docker-compose-arm.yaml
     ```
     ![Start the DPS Demo](assets/start_demo.jpg)

-    B. Wait until the first batch of data sent, open another teminal (tab/window) and run:
+    B. Wait until the first batch of metrics:

     ![First Batch](assets/first_batch.jpg)

+    Now you can see the live plot, open another teminal (tab/window) and run:

     ```
     python3 live_plots.py
     ```
     ![Start live plots](assets/start%20live_plots.jpg)

-    to see the real-time plot.
+    That's it!

+    Watch the live demo and wait until the training is done, shortly after the datasoruces will start to generate anomalies, the trained model should be able to recognize them.
 ---
 ### B. Using docker:
 #### Run the demo:
 **It's possible to run the demo on your computer using docker (no need for a VM), however, this will collect your machine's real metrics.
 In this case, please don't use your computer during the training since it might cause some unwanted anomalies.**

-**This will work on Mac and Linux, if you have windows you can run the commands inside `start_datapipline.sh` manually.**
+**This will work on Mac and Linux, if you have windows you can run the commands inside `start_datapipeline.sh` manually.**

 1. Clone the project:
     ```